assutech/jenbi/ReadME.md

 ## Overview
 - *Jenbi* is a simple image-based image search engine using Keras + Flask.
 You can launch the search engine just by running two python scripts.
 - `offline.py`: This script extracts deep features from images.
 Given a set of database images, a 4096D fc1-feature is extracted for each image using the VGG16 network with ImageNet pre-trained weights.
-- `server.py`: This script runs a web-server.
+- `app.py`: This script runs a web-server.
 You can send your query image to the server via a Flask web-intereface/http post request.
-Then relevant images to the query are retrieved by the simple nearest neighbor search.
+Then relevant images/image-urls to the query are retrieved by the simple nearest neighbor search.

 ## Usage